PedroCarrilho/ReACT/README.md

 **Note** Pyreact currently only accepts two model parameters.
 If you wish to upgrade to more input parameters, you will need to edit pyreact/react_wrapper.cpp and pyreact/react.py.
 Note that to keep the react cosmosis module functional, you will also need to make the relevant adjustments in the cosmosis folder.

+## 29/07/2021: Interacting dark energy.
+What's new:

+Models 4 (quintessence) and 5 (CPL) assume an interaction in the dark sector with coupling given by the 3rd input parameter (vars[4] in ide.cpp corresponds to xi * h - see eq.13 of 1412.1080).

+This has been implemented through a modification in the modified spherical collapse (f_modscol in reactions/src/SCOL.cpp) and modified linear perturbation equations (funcn_lin in reactions/src/SpecialFunctions.cpp).

 ## Citation

 When using ReACT in a publication, please acknowledge the code by citing the following papers: